-1.8.3 Agent for VMware
+1.3.3 Agent for VMware

 Acronis Backup Agent for VMware enables backup and recovery of ESX(i) virtual machines without installing agents into the guest systems.
 This backup method is known as agent-less backup or backup at a hypervisor level.
-The agent can be imported or deployed to a VMware ESX(i) host as a virtual appliance.